 Turnpike and in 1876 sold the building.
 The building has been a wine and spirits outlet, butchers shop, off-licence, café, bookshop and, currently a fair trade shop.
 Has a blue plaque.
 Holmfirth CA Holmfirth - PC30 Druid's Hall, Station Road Holmfirth Large handsome symmetrical building with imposing frontage and original features.
 The Druids Hall dates back to 1846.
 It cost over £2000 to build.
 It was the premises of the Holmfirth Branch of the Ancient Orde of Druids Friendly Society, an organization offering financial help and security to the poor.
 They paid funeral expenses for example.
 The Druids was one of a number of friendly societies that were quite common in the 19th century.
 In 1851 590 Druids were recorded in the Holmfirth/Wooldale area.
+Apart from the Druids the hall was

+used for other

+functions including a

+staff dinner of the

+workers at Albert Mills

+in 1884.
+By the

+beginning of the 20th

+century the Friendly

+Society movement

+was in decline and

+membership had

+fallen drastically.
+In

+1906 the remaining

+membership decided

+to offer the building

+for sale at public

+auction and it took on

+a new existence as a

+hotel and a fully

+licensed public house

+with brew house

+attached.
+It continued

+in this form until 1917

+when the local

+Masonic Lodge, in

+need of larger

+premises, purchased

+the Druids Hall for

+some £700.
+The

+Druids Hall, now

+known as the

+Masonic Hall, has

+been home of the

+Holme Valley branch

+(number 652) since

+1921.
+It has a blue

-Apart from the Druids the hall was used for other functions including a staff dinner of the workers at Albert Mills in 1884.
-By the beginning of the 20th century the Friendly Society movement was in decline and membership had fallen drastically.
-In 1906 the remaining membership decided to offer the building for sale at public auction and it took on a new existence as a hotel and a fully licensed public house with brew house attached.
-It continued in this form until 1917 when the local Masonic Lodge, in need of larger premises, purchased the Druids Hall for some £700.
-The Druids Hall, now known as the Masonic Hall, has known as the plaque.
-Holmfirth CA Holmfirth - PC31 50 - 54 Back Lane Holmfirth 3 identical houses in Built in the early 19th century, these Lane terrace, 2 storeys, 1800- 1850.
-Principal elevation building's ALCONTRACTOR to west, coursed stone, architectural each house with Gothic door on left and a 2-light significance is that they contribute to the Some man a second Gothic window on each sweeping vista that floor on right.
-Remaining elevations rendered with contributes to the oldest part of small windows on east Holmfirth and that and modern windows in leads the eye up to north gable.
+plaque.
+Holmfirth CA Holmfirth - PC31 50 - 54 Back Holmfirth 3 identical houses in Built in the early 19th Lane terrace, 2 storeys, 1800- 1850.
+Principal elevation century, these building's 7 1 to west, coursed stone, architectural The same of the sa each house with Gothic door on left and a 2-light significance is that they contribute to the Gothic window on each floor on right.
+Remaining sweeping vista that contributes to the THE PARTY OF THE P elevations rendered with small windows on east oldest part of Holmfirth and that and modern windows in leads the eye up to north gable.
 Stone slate roof, with stone tabling to gables and ashlar chimney for each house. the hillside above.
 Holmfirth CA Holmfirth - PC32 Henry Mitchell, 1 South Lane Holmfirth Adjoining buildings with private residence on left and business premises on right including warehouse with taking-in doors.
-Deep set central doorway with moulded semi- circular arch and fanlight on left hand side and plain shop window and door to right.
+Deep set central doorway with moulded semicircular arch and fanlight on left hand side and plain shop window and door to right.
 Pre 1800 period.
 Grand and imposing frontage on left hand side which is known as Grove House, named after the residence in Honley which Henry Mitchell rented.
 Half of the house is a warehouse for the Mitchell business and it is noteworthy that it has remained the same business since mid nineteenth century and has 'taking in' doors on first and second floors.